-‘The Challenge’ Star Tori Deal Responds To Drowning Out Comments On Jordan Wiseley’s Instagram Live
+‘The Challenge’ Star Tori Deal Responds To Claims She Drowned Out Comments On Jordan Wiseley’s Instagram Live

 “I’m so sorry it came off that way,” Tori responded.
 “But what I saw was people just trolling from a hateful place.
 It was not a productive conversation… people came in there with their minds made up to hate Jordan.
 I feel bad about not letting people have opinions.
 They just seemed like Malice more than discussion.”

 The viewer, self-described as a “woman of color,” appreciated Tori’s response, but reminded her she shouldn’t “tone police” other people of color.
 Tori then thanked the woman for her understanding.
-The Challenger then noted she knew was going to get hate for all her comments during the Live, and admitted to trying to take some of the tension off Jordan and Nia.
-Tori claimed she was trying to help the conversation be more productive then noted “it’s crazy what you do for people you love.”
+The Challenger then noted that she knew she was going to get hate for all her comments during the broadcast and admitted to trying to take some of the tension off Jordan and Nia.
+Tori claimed she was trying to help the conversation be more productive, then noted “it’s crazy what you do for people you love.”